BlockheaderWeb3-Community/dauction/README.md

 ## Project Overview

 ## Problem Statement
-We intend to solve a problem surrounding the privacy of auction bids.
+We intend to solve the problem surrounding the privacy of auction bids.
 By implementing seal-bids, bidders are guaranteed that:
-- their bids are kept private until the reveal bid phase as specified by the auctioneer when creating bids.
+- their bids are kept private until the reveal bid phase is reached as specified by the auctioneer when creating auction.
 - their respectives cannot be censored
-- the logic that determines the selection of the highest bidder is correctly evaluated via Chainlink's battle-tested price feeds
+- the logic that determines the selection of the highest bidder is correctly evaluated by leveraging Chainlink's battle-tested price feeds

 Our solution allows bidders to bid using different tokens:
   - `Chainlink token - LINK`